-The Eurorack system I assembled for the project is built around a few crow modules which are manufactured by the small music manufacturer monome.
+The Eurorack system I assembled for the project is built around a few crow modules which are manufactured by the small music technology manufacturer monome.
 These crow modules can send and receive CV.
 They can also process Lua scripts.
 For this reason, the code examples in this article are in Lua.
 Fortunately, Lua is a fairly readable scripting language so you can adapt the examples however you like.

 This standard, referred to as volt per octave (V/OCT), is linear; changing the voltage by 1/12 of a volt will change the pitch by a semitone in all octaves.
 It's a very handy method of controlling synthesizers: adding or subtracting one or two volts can quickly change the register of the instrument.

 For the system I am building (and probably the system you are building as well), it's important to know precisely which pitch and what frequency is being called at zero volts (0V), the lowest pitch available to the synthesizer.
 The Hz at 0V will determine the base tuning of the instrument, which I discuss more below.

 Frequency is measured in Hertz (Hz).
 One Hz is one wave cycle per second.
 If sound waves hit our ear at 30Hz we would perceive a quite low pitch.
 If they changed to 60Hz we would perceive the pitch to be one octave higher than the first pitch.
 And at 120Hz we would perceive the pitch to be two octaves higher than the first pitch.
 The Hz is doubling for each octave.